JTarball/hyroxwebsite/site/content/post/how-to-structure-your-hyrox-strength-cycle.md

 Most likely if you are beginner the best bang for buck is the back squat.

-Just be aware that some attention to single leg exercises will need to be given at some point e.g. split squats, romanian split squat, single leg romanian deadlifts.
+Just be aware that you will eventually need to give some attention to single leg exercises e.g. split squats, romanian split squat, single leg romanian deadlifts.

 ### Bodyweight Strength Training

 Yes, of course you can build massive strength with just bodyweight exercises however this can take a long time to form.
-If you not already an advanced bodyweight practioner I would not remember focusing on bodyweight exercises.
+If you not already an advanced bodyweight practitioner I would not remember focusing on bodyweight exercises.
 Hyrox weights are heavy and if you have only 12-16 weeks you need to hit some heavy weights to see big gains!

 ## Baseline Testing